The ancestor of the present Raja, was Kaid of

 firmly in the territory of the Gakhars."

-Sher Shah Suri built the Rohtas Fort near the
+- Sher Shah Suri built the Rohtas Fort

 After his death, the Mughal emperor Humayun reorganised his army and